C2SM/c2sm.github.io/docs/tasks/index.md

 The Core Team accepts tasks from the three different areas mentioned above, each following a specific procedure described below.

-{: .attention-title }
+!!! info
     Please submit concrete tasks by following the instructions on our GitHub repository [Tasks-Support](https://github.com/C2SM/Tasks-Support).
     If you do not have access, please follow the instructions under [How to get Access](https://c2sm.github.io/#how-to-get-access).

 ### Requirements for Tasks